paddycakes/search/README.md

 ## Overview

 A tool to traverse a directory hierarchy, from a specified root directory, and print a list of all files which match the file name specified with the -f option.
+For example,

 	￼search -f "pom.xml" <directory>

+￼￼If the specified root directory is 'searchtest' then the program will output matches in the following format:

+	searchtest/pom.xml
+	searchtest/subproject/pom.xml

+### Other Options

+In addition to filtering on filename with the -f option, a further filter can be added so that only files that have the text specified by the -p option in the content of the file will be reported.
+For example, with the command:

+	￼search -f "pom.xml" -p "<artifactId>my-app</artifactId>" <directory>

+only files with the name pom.xml that contain the specified artifactId element and value will be reported.

+### Regex

+The -f and -p flags will also accept a regular expression rather than plain text for the search

 ## Gradle Build